navibyte/geospatial/dart/geobase/README.md

   }
 ```

-All geometry, feature and feature collection classes has similar `fromText`
+All geometry, feature and feature collection classes has similar `parse` methods
-methods to support decoding from GeoJSON text representations.
+to support parsing from GeoJSON.

 ### WKT